mihalykrich/real-estate-display-system/RASPBERRY_PI_DEPLOYMENT_GUIDE.md

 For issues specific to this deployment:
 1. Check the troubleshooting section above
-2. Review PM2 logs: `pm2 logs real-estate-display`
+2. Review PM2 logs: `pm2 logs real-estate-display-server`
 3. Check Docker logs: `docker logs real-estate-db-1`
 4. Run health check: `/home/pi/health-check.sh`
+5. Check display status: `/home/pi/manage-displays.sh`

 For application-specific issues, refer to the main [GitHub repository](https://github.com/mihalykrich/real-estate-display-system).

 ---

 **🎉 Congratulations!
-Your Real Estate Display System is now running on Raspberry Pi!**
+Your Real Estate Display System is now running on Raspberry Pi with server-client architecture!**

+The system will automatically start on boot with:
+- **One server Pi** managing the application and database
+- **Multiple display Pi clients** showing property listings
+- **Centralized management** through the admin dashboard
+- **Scalable architecture** for adding more displays

-The system will automatically start on boot and display your property listings on the A4 LCD screen.
-You can manage the displays remotely through the admin dashboard at `http://[PI_IP]:3000/admin`.
+You can manage all displays remotely through the admin dashboard at `http://[SERVER_IP]:3000/admin`.